neuroinformatics-unit/neuroinformatics-unit.github.io/_sources/get-involved/gsoc/projects_2025/datashuttle.md.txt

 # GSoC NIU Projects 2025: `datashuttle`

 If you are interested in any of these [datashuttle](https://github.com/neuroinformatics-unit/datashuttle) projects, [get in touch](https://datashuttle.neuroinformatics.dev/pages/community/index.html)!
-Feel free to open a new topic on [Zulip](https://neuroinformatics.zulipchat.com/#narrow/channel/405999-DataShuttle) and ask the community.
+Feel free to open a new topic on our [Zulip GSoC channel](https://neuroinformatics.zulipchat.com/#narrow/channel/487898-GSoC) and ask the community.

 Our working language is English.